Environmental Justice

 Overview

-SCAG’s ongoing equity efforts directly inform and intersect with the Environmental Justice program.
-For more information, visit the Inclusion, Diversity, Equity & Awareness (IDEA) webpage.
+SCAG’s ongoing equity efforts directly inform and intersect with the environmental justice movement.
+For more information on SCAG’s equity efforts, visit the Inclusion, Diversity, Equity & Awareness webpage.

 Contact

 Help us keep our contact information updated.
-If you have any questions, comments or would like to join the Environmental Justice mailing list, please contact:
+If you have any questions or comments, please contact:

 (213) 236-1874